10.6 BASK Gap Map and Final Study Cycle

 Item typeKnowledge or situational judgmentShows whether recall or judgment is weak

-Error patternKnowledge, misread, pacing, or strategic reasoningSelects the right repair method
+Error patternKnowledge, misread, pacing, tactical-vs-strategicSelects the right repair method

-Business contextMerger, pay, labor, analytics, safety, or other themeReveals scenario blind spots
+Business contextMerger, pay, labor, analytics, safety, globalReveals scenario blind spots

-Retest evidenceLater score or explanation qualityConfirms whether the repair worked
+Retest evidenceLater score or rationale qualityConfirms the repair worked

-A balanced final cycle alternates between targeted repair and mixed retrieval.
-Targeted repair fixes a known gap.
-Mixed retrieval checks whether you can use the concept without a label.
-Both matter because the exam will not announce which BASK area a question is testing.
+A balanced final cycle alternates targeted repair with mixed retrieval.
+Targeted repair fixes a known gap; mixed retrieval verifies you can apply the concept without a label, exactly as the exam demands.
+Both matter, because no item announces its BASK area.

 • Review the error log and mark the top three recurring categories.

-• Assign each miss to a BASK area and item type.
+• Assign each miss a BASK area, item type, and proficiency level (operational vs strategic).

-• Spend focused time on the weakest high-value areas.
+• Spend focused time on the weakest high-value areas first.

-• Complete mixed timed sets to test transfer.
+• Run mixed timed sets to test transfer under section-like pressure.

-• Revisit only the notes that change decisions, not every page of material.
+• Revisit only notes that change decisions, not every page of material.

-• Protect sleep and routine in the final days.
+• Protect sleep, routine, and the section-timing plan in the final days.

 Test Your Knowledge

-What is the purpose of a BASK gap map in final SHRM-SCP preparation?
+What is the defining purpose of a BASK gap map in final SHRM-SCP preparation?

 A